 A foreclosure attorney can figure out how to keep your home or, if that is not an option, how to make money off its sale.
 A lawyer will defend you against foreclosure, negotiating with your creditors and helping you find alternatives, such as a short sale, so that you receive the most money back.

-Avvo has over 4,159 in-depth profiles on attorneys specializing in Foreclosure matters.
+Avvo has over 4,280 in-depth profiles on attorneys who handle Foreclosure matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.

 Contact Options | Avvo makes it easy to get in touch with a lawyer by providing the contact option that's best for you.
 Call, email or visit their website today.